-Appendix B -
+Appendix B

-Glossary of Rhetorical Terms, Figures of Speech, and Metrical Devices Mentioned in the Notes
+Glossary of Rhetorical Terms, Figures of Speech, and Metrical Devices

 - Alliteration is the repetition of the same letter or sound, usually at the beginning of a series of words, as at Aen.
 1.124, Interea magno misceri murmure pontum.
-Alliteration is often used in combination with Onomatopoiea (see below), as in this example. - Anaphora is the repetition of a word or words at the beginning of successive clauses.
+Alliteration is often used in combination with Onomatopoiea, as in this example. - Anacoluthon is a mid-sentence shift in syntax.
+The effect reflects the patterns of everyday speech.
 E.g., Aen.
-1.421-22, Miratur molem Aeneas, ..., / miratur portas.
-In Vergil, Anaphora is often used in combination with Asyndeton (see below), as in this example. - Anastrophe is the inversion of the normal order of words, as at Aen.
-4.320, te propter. - Aposiopesis ("a falling silent") is a breaking off in the middle of a sentence, the syntax of which is never resumed.
+11.552-54, where the syntax of telum, accusative in 552, shifts to dative (huic) in 554. - Analepsis is the description of events happening outside the narrative framework and before the time of the story of the Aeneid itself.
+E.g., the tale of Camilla's childhood and upbringing told by Diana to Opis at Aen.
+11.535-94. - Anaphora is the repetition of a word or words at the beginning of successive clauses.
 E.g., Aen.
-1.135, Quos ego-sed motos praestat componere fluctus, when Neptune decides to suppress his wrath, at least temporarily. - Apostrophe is a sudden break from the previous narrative for an address, in the second person, of some person or object, absent or present.
+1.421-22, Miratur molem Aeneas ... / miratur portas.
+In Vergil, Anaphora is often used in combination with Asyndeton, as in this example. - Anastrophe is the inversion of the normal order of words, as at Aen.
+4.320, te propter. - Apostrophe is a sudden break from the previous narrative for an address, in the second person, of some person or object, absent or present.
 E.g., Aen.
-1.94-96, O terque quaterque beati, /quis ante ora patrum Troiae sub moenibus altis / contigit oppetere!, addressed to the Trojans who fell at Troy. - Asyndeton is the omission of conjunctions, as at Aen.
-6.315, nunc hos nunc accipit illos. - Ecphrasis is an extended and elaborate description of a work of art, a building, or a natural setting.
+1.94-96, O terque quaterque beati, / quis ante ora patrum Troiae sub moenibus altis / contigit oppetere!, addressed to the Trojans who fell at Troy. - Asyndeton is the omission of conjunctions, as at Aen.
+6.315, nunc hos nunc accipit illos. - Chiasmus is an arrangement of four words or phrases in a mirroring, or abBA pattern; many combinations and variations are possible.
 E.g., Aen.
-1.159-69, describing the cave of the nymphs at Carthage.
+8.694, Stuppea flamma manu telisque volatile ferrum.

-- Ellipsis is the omission of one or more words which must be logically supplied in order to create a grammatically complete expression.
+- Ecphrasis is an extended and elaborate description of a work of art, a building, or a natural setting.
+E.g., Aen.
+1.159-69, describing the cave of the nymphs at Carthage. - Ellipsis is the omission of one or more words that must be logically supplied in order to create a grammatically complete expression.
 E.g., Aen.
 1.543, sperate deos memores, where the verb futuros esse must be supplied to complete the sense of the line. - Enallage is the transference of an epithet from the word to which it strictly belongs to another word connected with it in thought.
 E.g., Aen.
 6.390, somni noctisque soporae, where the epithet soporae in fact describes not night itself but the drowsiness associated with sleep and night.

-(N.B.: this definition is sometimes mistakenly given in textbooks and notes for a related but not identical figure of speech, Hypallage.
-The figure of speech sometimes called Hypallage is identical to Metonymy [see below].)
+(NB: this definition is sometimes mistakenly given in textbooks and notes for a related but not identical figure of speech, Hypallage.
+The figure of speech sometimes called Hypallage is identical to Metonymy.)